MicrosoftDocs/entra-docs/docs/identity/hybrid/what-is-provisioning.md

 # What is identity provisioning?

-Today, businesses, and corporations are becoming more of a mixture of on-premises and cloud applications.
-Users require access to  applications both on-premises and in the cloud.
-There's need to have a single identity across these various applications (on-premises and cloud).
+Today, businesses and corporations are using a mixture of on-premises and cloud applications, with users requiring access to  applications in both spaces.
+An increasing need to have a single identity across these various applications (on-premises and cloud) stirs the "Provisioning" topic.

 Provisioning is the process of creating an object based on certain conditions, keeping the object up to date, and deleting the object when conditions are no longer met.
+For context, an "object" can be a user, device, or service in on-premises and cloud environments.

-For example, when a new user joins your organization, that user is entered in to the HR system.
-At that point, provisioning can create a corresponding user account in the cloud, in Active Directory, and different applications that the user needs access to.
+For example, when a new user joins an organization, that user's profile is entered into the HR system.
+At that point, Provisioning can create a corresponding user account in the cloud, in Active Directory, and different applications that the user needs access to.
 This allows the user to start work and have access to the applications and systems they need on day one.
+(Note: The HR department or Organizational Unit must be setup to have access to these applications and systems for the new user to inherit these permissions)

 ![Diagram that shows cloud provisioning with Microsoft Entra ID.](media/what-is-provisioning/cloud-1.png)